srfoster/fire-particles/README.md

 `(require-mod fire-particles)`

-This gives you access to fire-particles:rune-lang which you can combine into your mod's rune lang with `append-rune-langs`.
+This gives you access to `fire-particles:my-mod-lang` which you can combine into your mod's rune lang with `append-rune-langs`.

 ### Unreal Development